Accommodation at Jesus College is amongst the best in Oxford and is very popular with our students.

 The standard flat lease for graduates run from the Monday of week 0, before the start of Michaelmas term to Sunday of week 10 of Trinity term (approximately 40 weeks).
 Flexible leases, with start and/or end dates outside of these periods, are possible subject to availability and the agreement of the Accommodation Services Manager.

 The rooms in college vary in size and aspect.
-The college buildings date from the 17th century onwards, with the most recent addition, the Old Members’ Building (Ship Street Centre), added in the 20th century.
+The college buildings date from the 17th century onwards, with the most recent addition, Northgate House, opening in 2021.
 The rooms are regularly refurbished to a high standard.